PrestaShopCorp/nestjs-context/README.md

   }
 }
 ```
-The previous example will only work for HTTP context, but there is another version of the call that allows us
+The previous example will only work for HTTP execution context, but there is another version of the call that
-to:
+allows us to:
 - customise the context type
-- add an "auto" build for the dto -we need to pass the target dto
+- add an "auto" build for the dto

 ```typescript